lmBored/puzzle_UI-Assistant/README.md

 - **VIEW Mode**: This is a read-only mode where the puzzle can be viewed, but it is not possible to solve it or type any keys.
 - **EDIT Mode**: In this mode, you can type to fill in the puzzle cells, but the "Solve" button in the menu is disabled.
+You can also edit the number inside the circles, but you have to press enter every time you are done with editing one.
 - **SOLVE Mode**: This mode allows full interaction; you can type to fill in the puzzle cells and also press the "Solve" button in the menu to find the solution.